Home: Products: ActiveReports Barcode FAQ & Tutorial:

 End Sub

-8. Run the report to make sure the data is being pulled from the fields and properly formatted to the barcode font.
-There should be some strange characters that have been appended to the beginning and ending of the data from the fields - this is normal.
-Sometimes the data has to be formatted so much it appears to be scrambled.
-This is normal for Code 128 and Interleaved 2 of 5 when numbers need to be compressed within the barcode.
-In the graphic below, the first string is produced by the Code128(DAODataControl1.Recordset("ucc128"), 0) formula and the second one is produced by the Code128(DAODataControl1.Recordset("ucc128"), 1) formula.
+8. Run the report to confirm the data is pulled from the fields and is properly formatted to the barcode font.
+There should be some characters that have been appended to the beginning and end of the data from the fields.
+Sometimes the data has to be formatted so much that it appears scrambled, and this is normal for Code 128 and Interleaved 2 of 5 when numbers need to be compressed within the barcode.
+In the graphic below, the first string is produced by the Code128(DAODataControl1.Recordset("ucc128"), 0) formula, and the second one is produced by the Code128(DAODataControl1.Recordset("ucc128"), 1) formula.

-9. Go back and edit the ActiveReport.
-Change the font of the field to contain the appropriate barcode.
+9. Edit the ActiveReport and change the field font to the appropriate barcode font.
 This method uses the IDAutomationC128M font to create a Code-128 barcode.

-10. Now, when the ActiveReport is run, there will be a barcode created in the field1 text box.
+10. When the ActiveReport is run, there will be a barcode created in the field1 text box.

 11. Multiple fields may be included in a single barcode by changing the field formula.
 For example, to include two fields (sscc18 and ucc128) in a single code 128 barcode with a tab function between them use the following formula: